 - And, finally, would this profession be attractive to me?

-I will elaborate the need in answers on the questions shown above, but first, let me tell you few stories from my life that will give you a piece of mind.
+I will elaborate on the need for answers to the questions shown above, but first, let me tell you a few stories from my life that will give you peace of mind.

 When I was almost 40 years young, I was faced with a situation that many of you might be facing today: you need to choose either your first profession or even another one because the current profession is no longer viable.
 It was a recession time when people were laid off in bunches.

-Agree that to be faced with this situation in the middle of your working career is not a fun.
+Agree that being faced with this situation in the middle of your working career is not fun.
 Yet, when you have the family and two kids, you have no choice but to swallow “why did I deserve it?” or “why did it happen to me?” and get to the “drawing board” again.

 Here is another story about the daughter of my old friend.

 To give you some idea about the cost of that education (and how much her parents had to spend), just one credit costs about $2,100, not counting the cost of the books and living expenses in NY.
 For Spring 2020, the tuition fee for only 15 credits is $25,968.
-So, to make long story short, she’s gotten the degree in Arts and found the job as a teacher of art in a school.
+So, to make a long story short, she’s gotten a degree in Arts and found a job as a teacher of art in a school.
 Salary?
 Around $50K/ year.

 Can you believe it?!

 Did she make her due diligence?
-Even if yes, it was a poor preparation.
+Even if yes, it was poor preparation.